gnikolovski/commerce_price_updater/README.md

 To use this module you must have Drupal Commerce 2.x installed.
 We use this module internally, and it is still in a development phase, just like Drupal Commerce 2.x, so if you find any bugs or if you want to suggest a feature please open an issue.
-For now you can import prices only from CSV files, but I plan to add XML and JSON support.

-After you install the module go to 'admin/commerce/price-updater' where you can upload CSV file and update your product prices.
+After you install the module go to '/admin/commerce/price-updater' where you can upload CSV file and update your product prices.
 CSV file should have only two
 columns: SKU and PRICE, separated by a separator of your choosing.
 Price must be a number, and if your price has decimal places use period to format it